QhenryQ/nteprsm/data_parsing/README.md

 1. Extra columns not matched
 2. 2019 and 2020 provided columns and rows but no data about this was provided years onwards
-3. Dry down quality were placed on different columns
+3. Drought quality were placed on different columns

 ## Requirements